Temmie-Flakes/Simple_YT_Downloader/README.md

 Todo:
 ----
-- [ ] add pass-through flags if using secondary batch file with the current values as default.
 - [ ] add more flags to be added if wanted through the console interface
 - [ ] add ability to download multiple videos at once.